unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 >"Nothing is more characteristic than to note that neither the bourgeois literature nor the socialist literature has said anything about this party, which ranks second in German politics.
 It is a party without a history, which has suddenly risen up in the political life of Germany, like an island that emerges in the middle of an ocean through the effect of volcanic forces."
 (Ayçoberry, 3)

->---Karl Radek, 1930
+>---Karl Radek (c.
+1885-1939, Polish marxist and social democrat), 1930

 ---

 ## Historiography Under the Nazis

 Through the death throes of the Weimar Republic as the Nazis gained steadily in the polls and political violence escalated on the streets, German historians became gradually more uneasy.
 But Rankean ideals of impartiality alongside a general contempt for democracy subdued most as the Republic collapsed.
-Few spoke out against the Nazis, notably [Gerhard Ritter](https://en.wikipedia.org/wiki/Gerhard_Ritter) and [Friedrich Meinecke](https://en.wikipedia.org/wiki/Friedrich_Meinecke), both of whom broke their silence to urge people to vote for Hindenburg over Hitler.
+Few spoke out against the Nazis, notably the historians [Gerhard Ritter](https://en.wikipedia.org/wiki/Gerhard_Ritter) (c.
+1888-1967) and [Friedrich Meinecke](https://en.wikipedia.org/wiki/Friedrich_Meinecke) (c.
+1862-1954), both of whom broke their silence to urge people to vote for Hindenburg over Hitler.
 Hans Rothfels, himself dismissed from a chair at Königsberg by the Nazis in 1934, condemned as “deeply shameful” what he called the “voluntary coordination” of silence among professors (Sims, 250-251).

 {% include figure.html
   class="left"